chadeyrasal/chadeyrasal.github.io/_posts/2019-06-13-share_my_bike_a_rails_project.markdown

 This is literally what I asked myself after a few days of working on the project.
 I had so far always managed to work out a plan in my head and abstract it enough not to have to go back to basics:
 * A pen and paper
-* Lists of the required features and of the extra features taht would be nice to implement
+* Lists of the required features and of the extra features that would be nice to implement
 * Drawings of the database tables and their relationships
 * Drawings of each page of the web app, what I wanted it to look like, what kind of data I wanted to display and what links / buttons made sense for the users